 Stick to the timetable to maintain consistency from building up over time.

-Documentation Organisation:
+Documentation organisation:

 Maintain an orderly archive of all important papers, such as invoices, receipts, bank statements, and transaction logs.